junxit/us-congress-bills-110/bill.md

 - **(3)** is amended by adding at the end the following:
   > - **(f)** *Professional Development Plans* Each Head Start agency and program shall create, in consultation with an employee, a professional development plan for all full-time Head Start employees who provide direct services to children and shall ensure that such plans are regularly evaluated for their impact on teacher and staff effectiveness.
+  > - **(g)** *Staff recruitment and selection procedures* Before a Head Start agency employs an individual, such agency shall—
+  >   - **(1)** conduct an interview of such individual;
+  >   - **(2)** verify the personal and employment references provided by such individual; and
+  >   - **(3)** obtain—
+  >     - **(A)** a State, tribal, or Federal criminal record check covering all jurisdictions where the grantee provides Head Start services to children;
+  >     - **(B)** a State, tribal, or Federal criminal record check as required by the law of the jurisdiction where the grantee provides Head Start services; or
+  >     - **(C)** a criminal record check as otherwise required by Federal law.
+  > - **(h)** *Incentives for head start teachers and early head start teachers*
+  >   - **(1)** *Statement of purpose* It is the purpose of this subsection to encourage individuals to begin and continue teaching in Head Start programs and Early Head Start programs.
+  >   - **(2)** *Program authorized*
+  >     - **(A)** *In general* From the sums appropriated pursuant to paragraph (9), the Secretary of Education, in consultation with the Secretary of Health and Human Services, is authorized carry out a program to forgive, in accordance with this subsection, the student loan debt of any borrower who has one or more loans described under subparagraph (B) made on or after October 1, 1998, and who—
+  >       - **(i)** commits to working as a Head Start teacher or an Early Head Start teacher for at least 3 consecutive complete program years;
+  >       - **(ii)** has a bachelor’s degree in a field related to early childhood education; and
+  >       - **(iii)** is not in default on a loan for which the borrower seeks forgiveness.
+  >     - **(B)** *Method of loan forgiveness* To provide the loan forgiveness authorized in subclause (A), the Secretary of Education, in consultation with the Secretary of Health and Human Services, shall, subject to subsubclause (C), carry out a program—
+  >       - **(i)** through the holder of the loan, to assume the obligation to repay a qualified loan amount for a loan made under section 428 or 428H of the Higher Education Act of 1965 (20 U.S.C.
+1078, 1078–8); and
+  >       - **(ii)** to cancel a qualified loan amount for a Federal Direct Stafford Loan or a Federal Direct Unsubsidized Stafford Loan made under part D of title IV of such Act (20 U.S.C.
+1087a et seq.).
+  >     - **(C)** *Treatment of consolidation loans* A loan amount for a loan made under section 428C or section 455(g) of such Act (20 U.S.C.
+1078–3, 1087e(g)) may be a qualified loan amount for the purposes of subclause (B) only to the extent that such loan amount was used to repay a loan made under section 428 or 428H, a Federal Direct Stafford Loan, or a Federal Direct Unsubsidized Stafford Loan for a borrower who meets the requirements of subclause (A), as determined in accordance with regulations prescribed by the Secretary of Education, in consultation with the Secretary of Health and Human Services.
+  >   - **(3)** *Qualified loan amount* After the beginning of the qualifying employment described in subparagraph (2)(A)(i) and upon approval of a borrower’s application under subparagraph (5), the Secretary of Education, in consultation with the Secretary of Health and Human Services, shall forgive under this subsection not more than $10,000 of the student loan obligation of a borrower that is outstanding at the beginning of such employment.
+  >   - **(4)** *Award basis* Loan forgiveness under this subsection shall be on a first-come, first-served basis and subject to the availability of appropriations.
+  >   - **(5)** *Application for forgiveness*
+  >     - **(A)** *In general* Each borrower desiring loan forgiveness under this subsection shall submit a complete and accurate application to the Secretary of Education at such time, in such manner, and containing such information as the Secretary of Education, in consultation with the Secretary of Health and Human Services, may require.
+  >     - **(B)** *Service agreement* Each such application shall contain an agreement by the borrower—
+  >       - **(i)** to complete the commitment described in subclause (2)(A)(i) within 6 years after receiving loan forgiveness under this subsection; or
+  >       - **(ii)** to repay the portion required by the regulations under subclause (6)(A) if the borrower does not complete such commitment.
+  >   - **(6)** *Repayment for failure to complete service*
+  >     - **(A)** *In general* In the event that any recipient of loan forgiveness under this subsection fails or refuses to complete a portion of the recipient’s service obligation under the agreement required by clause (5)(B), the same portion of the amounts of loans forgiven under this subsection for such recipient shall be subject to repayment in accordance with terms and conditions, and in the amounts, specified by the Secretary of Education, in consultation with the Secretary of Health and Human Services, in regulations under this subsection.
+  >     - **(B)** *Forgiveness if deceased or disabled* Such regulations shall provide that, subject to the availability of appropriations, an individual shall be excused from repayment of any amount required under subclause (A) if the individual dies or becomes permanently and totally disabled (as determined in accordance with such regulations).
+  >   - **(7)** *Regulations* The Secretary of Education, in consultation with the Secretary of Health and Human Services, is authorized to issue such regulations as may be necessary to carry out the provisions of this subsection.
+  >   - **(8)** *Construction* Nothing in this subsection shall be construed to authorize any refunding of any repayment of a loan.
+  >   - **(9)** *Authorization of appropriations* There are authorized to be appropriated to carry out this subsection such sums as may be necessary for fiscal year 2008 and each of the 4 succeeding fiscal years.
+  >   - **(10)** *Definitions* In this subsection:
+  >     - **(A)** *Head Start teacher* The term Head Start teacher means an individual who—
+  >       - **(i)** is employed by a Head Start agency or an entity that carries out an Early Head Start program, to provide for the education and care of children who have not reached the age of compulsory school attendance who are enrolled in a Head Start program or an Early Head Start program receiving funds under the Head Start Act (42 U.S.C.
+9831 et seq.); and
+  >       - **(ii)** who has, at a minimum, an associate’s degree in early childhood education or a related field.
+  >     - **(B)** *Program year* The term program year, where applied to service as a Head Start teacher or an Early Head Start teacher, means a program year as defined by the Secretary of Health and Human Services.

 ## § 19.
 Research, demonstrations, and evaluation